Bogra Airport: History

 The airport was dedicated on 12 March 2005.
 According to the Civil Aviation Authority of Bangladesh (CAAB), airlines do not serve Bogra because demand is too low for a route to be commercially viable without smaller aircraft than those the airlines operate.
 The Independent reported a senior CAAB official as saying, "If the airlines are not interested in using our airports, we can't force them to."
 The same official said a government subsidy could convince airlines to use Bogra.
-As it is now, airport staff are paid without having to work.
+For now, airport staff are paid without having to work.

 Bangladesh Air Force currently use this airport for general duty pilot training.

 On 22 October 2009, a PT-6 training aircraft of the Bangladesh Air Force experienced engine trouble shortly after takeoff from Bogra.
 It crash-landed on the runway and flipped over, severely damaging the aircraft and injuring the pilot and co-pilot.

-Airlines and destination

-Currently there are no scheduled flights operated by any airlines.